-"2" is also a transfer-only mailbox.
-It takes the caller to the NuPoint Messenger technician whose mailbox is 4567.
+"2" is also an extension mailbox.
+It belongs to the NuPoint Messenger technical support phone (extension 4567) and has a greeting similar to Mailbox 1.

 "3" is a Menu Tree mailbox that takes the caller to another sub menu of choices.
 The number for this Menu Tree mailbox is 5678.
-A single-digit mailbox could be used but because there are so few on them, a regular extension mailbox is used instead.
+A single-digit mailbox could be used but because there are so few on them, a regular extension mailbox is used instead